Tony Leon: Political career

-Post Politics
+Post politics

-On 26 November 2006, Leon announced that he would step down from the leadership of the DA in 2007, and would not accept nomination for the leadership of the party at the party's congress in May 2007.
-He officially stepped down at that conference, and Helen Zille was elected to be the new party leader on 6 May 2007.
+On 26 November 2006, Leon announced that he would step down from the leadership of the DA in 2007, and would not accept nomination for the leadership of the party.
+He officially stepped down at the May 2007 conference, and Helen Zille was elected to be the new party leader.
 Leon, nevertheless, kept his seat in Parliament until 2009, when its term expired.

-One of South Africa's leading political commentator, Justice Malala wrote about him: "Every South African should wake up today and say a little thank you to Tony Leon ... he was fearless when many were fearful, vocal when many had lost their voices, openly critical when many would only speak in whispers ... the man has done a remarkable job."

 Leon was voted 16th in the TV channel SABC3's Top 100 Great South Africans.

 From September to December 2007, Leon was a Fellow at the Institute of Politics at Harvard's John F. Kennedy School of Government.

-On 29 November 2007, Mr. Leon was a guest at the prestigious Yale Political Union, keynoting a student debate on the topic "Resolved: The Nation Should Not Be Tied To Ethnicity."
-After a vigorous debate, the motion passed.